mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 ### Terminology

-- The term "Qui" Identifier is synonymous with the term "Qui" Decentralized Identifier.
+- The term "QUI" Identifier is synonymous with the term "QUI" Decentralized Identifier.
-- The term "Qui" DID Document is synonymous with the term "Qui" Decentralized Identifier Document.
+- The term "QUI" DID Document is synonymous with the term "QUI" Decentralized Identifier Document.
-- The term "Qui" DID Method Namespace Specification is synonymous with the terms "Qui" Decentralized Identifier Method Namespace Specification and "Qui" DID Method Namespace Specification.
+- The term "QUI" DID Method Namespace Specification is synonymous with the terms "QUI" Decentralized Identifier Method Namespace Specification and "QUI" DID Method Namespace Specification.
-- A compliant Qui runtime library is a software library that, in part, implements the "Qui" DID Document CRUD Abstract Interface in a way that complies with the "Qui" DID Method Namespace Specification.
+- A compliant Qui runtime library is a software library that, in part, implements the "QUI" DID Document CRUD Abstract Interface in a way that complies with the "QUI" DID Method Namespace Specification.

 ### Conformance